ethanfuerst/mpg-dashboard/README.md

 *clean_c_data.csv* - .csv that stores car data to visualize

-*mpg_data.ipynb* - notebook that provides insight to mpg from clean_c_data.csv
+*mpg_data.py* - .py file that provides insight to mpg from clean_c_data.csv

-*mpg_workbook.ipynb* - notebook where I work on adding other columns or other things
+*mpg_workbook.py* - .py file where I work on adding other columns or other things

 *mpg_update.command* - command file that I run on my laptop that runs mpg_extract.py to clean the data and update the .csv files and then pushes changes to github